AnshumanB08/Power-BI-Revenue-Insights/README.md

 ## 📣 Acknowledgement

 This project is part of the Codebasics SQL Resume Project Challenge.
-Check out more details [here](https://codebasics.io/challenges/codebasics-resume-project-challenge/4).
+Check out for more details [here](https://codebasics.io/challenges/codebasics-resume-project-challenge/4).

 ---